lonHeligas/portfolio-of-two-point-oh-in-react/README.md

 ## Challenges I encountered

-Getting
+The whole thing, honestly.
+But I found out that focusing on one thing at a time helped immensely.

 I love working with React, but my head gets away from myself and I want to work on a dozen things at once.
-The fact that I'm not done with this yet (I will be by the end of the week and then I'll resubmit it) is evidence of that.

 ## Your Task